parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gpt-4o-mini-cuda-to-omp/output-1/repo/README.txt

 Explanation of Flags:

-COMPILER <gcc> - This selects your compiler (GCC is the primary supported).
+COMPILER <gcc> - This selects your compiler (GCC is the primary supported compiler).

 OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.